-If you want to submit a major application, you must have consulted with the community on your proposals before submitting your application.
+If you want to submit a Major application, you must first consult with the community on your proposals before submitting your application.

-Twelve weeks before you submit an application, you must submit a proposal of application notice, indicating how you will carry out consultation before submitting the formal application.
+Twelve weeks before you submit an application, you must submit a Proposal of Application Notice (PAN), indicating how you will carry out consultation before submitting the formal application.

 You must also ensure that all consultation events that you hold in relation to your application are advertised in one local newspaper at least seven days in advance of the event.

 You can find out more information on pre-application community consultation in our pre-application community consultation process pack.